Measurement Classes

 averaged timestamps is

+.
 This means that in a log-log plot, all slopes of the time domain curves are increased by +1 compared to the Allan ones.
+The factor

+.
 In some cases, there are different established names for the representations.
+The

 FrequencyStability